Selector

 You may want to ADD (x1) of these 2-pin JST-to-pin-header cable assemblies to your order

-Whether you're hunting for the mojo in some NOS caps (see the Cap Caddy description), looking for a no nonsense substitution/decade box, or maybe just wanting to trial varying combinations of symmetrically or asymmetrically stacked clipping diodes, the Selector will come in handy.
+Whether you're hunting for the mojo in some NOS caps, looking for a no nonsense substitution/decade box, or maybe just wanting to trial varying combinations of symmetrically or asymmetrically stacked clipping diodes, the Selector will come in handy.

 The Selector was designed to allow you to toggle any of 12 different components in or out of a circuit in a parallel configuration with the press of a dedicated latching button.
 Simple concept, loads of utility.